 An HBO documentary film by Cynthia Wade and Robin Honan that featured the Plexus Hat collection was nominated for an Academy Award in the “Best Documentary Short” category in 2013.
 The film, entitled “Mondays at Racine”, tells the story of two sisters who open the doors of their Long Island hair salon once a month to women diagnosed with cancer and undergoing chemotherapy and the support system that they create.

 In 2010, the collection was put up for auction and purchased by philanthropists, Steve and Britt Thal, who generously donated it back to Zero Breast Cancer.
-The hats, which are on permanent display at the ZBC office, can be loaned out to community groups for use at fundraising events, conferences, and community exhibits.
-For more information about how you can bring these hats to your event, please contact ZBC.
+In 2021, ZBC donated the collection to the Marin History Museum.

 Back Row (From left to right): Jennifer Kim Sohn, Elise Cheval, Ventana Amico, Juline Beier, Karen Balos, Stuart Wagner, Roni Mentzer, Diana Shore, Susan Doyle